-The Chicago Park District has informally concurred with pedestrian access improvements, berm and tree planting at Columbus Park.
-It is intended as an enhancement activity planned cooperatively by IDOT and the CPD, not as a Section 4(f) impact but to be processed by FHWA as a temporary occupancy.
-Likewise, the SHPO/IHPA has informally concurred that any such improvements to the park, as a national historic landmark, would not result in an adverse effect finding.
+The Chicago Park District concurred with pedestrian access improvements, berms, and tree planting at Columbus Park.
+It is proposed as an enhancement activity planned cooperatively by IDOT and the Chicago Park District.
+It was not considered a Section 4(f) use and written concurrence was received from the OWJs that it met the requirements of 23 CFR 774.13(g) as an enhancement exception to Section 4(f).
+Likewise, the SHPO concurred that any such improvements to the park, as a NHL, would not result in an adverse effect finding.

-Social/Economic Factors: For the purposes of scoring, travel diversion to local roads, average change in travel time to job for EJ and Non-EJ Communities, productivity, and construction related jobs (all measured as changes from the 2040 No Build Alternative) were used as social/economic criteria.
+Social/Economic Factors: For the purposes of scoring, travel diversion to local roads, average change in travel time to job for EJ and non-EJ communities, productivity, and construction-related jobs (all measured as changes from the 2040 No Build Alternative) were used as social/economic criteria.
 As additional context, the HOT 3+ Alternative offers a mixture of travel benefits for the EJ populations.
-The HOT 3+ Alternative would retain the ability for low-income populations (i.e. EJ populations) to access all lanes without paying a toll.
+The HOT 3+ Alternative would retain the ability for low-income populations (i.e., EJ populations) to access all lanes without paying a toll.
 The GP Lane and HOV 2+ alternatives also offer this benefit, however with some differences.
-Without a managed lane, the GP Lane does not provide an opportunity for a reliable trip time on the expressway.
-Although the HOV 2+ and

-HOT 3+ & TOLL alternatives offer a reliable trip option for EJ communities, they both result in increased traffic on the local arterials.
-The HOT 3+ & TOLL may discourage its use by a portion of the low income communities without some form of tolling relief for low-income populations.
-The HOT 3+ & TOLL represents tolling all lanes, so the only free option on I-290 for low-income trips is to use a 3+ person carpool.
+Without a managed lane, the GP Lane Alternative does not provide an opportunity for a reliable trip time on the expressway.
+Although the HOV 2+ and HOT 3+ & TOLL alternatives offer a reliable trip option for EJ communities, they both result in increased traffic on the local arterials.
+The HOT 3+ & TOLL may discourage its use by a portion of the low-income communities without some form of tolling relief for low-income populations.
+The HOT 3+ & TOLL Alternative represents tolling all lanes, so the only free option on I-290 for low-income trips is to use a 3+ person carpool.
 The tolling of all lanes on I-290 could shift some low-income travelers to use other (non-tolled) routes, including parallel arterials, or 3+ carpools.

 Travel Performance: The HOT 3 + Alternative ranks in the top two for performance for the nine travel measures.
-The flexibility to manage/control the use of the added capacity, without over managing the general purpose lanes results in the best balance of regional and local travel performance related to expressway, arterial, and transit travel.
+The flexibility to manage/control the use of the added capacity, without over managing the general purpose lanes, results in the best balance of regional and local travel performance related to expressway, arterial, and transit travel.